How to Clean Cabinets

 Avoid Moisture Damage

 Avoid draping damp clothes or dishtowels over cabinet doors.
 This moisture can cause permanent damage — such as peeling and discoloration — to the cabinet’s finish.
+If cabinet surfaces get wet, dry them immediately using a soft, clean cloth.

 Avoid Heat Damage